Cloudxtreme/DDPS-demo/README.md

 And a fresh new install is ready for you.
 All your changes to the old VM is gone!

 Vagrant -- for some reason -- does **NOT** delete routes from your OS to VM's when running `vagrant halt` or `vagrant destory`.
 You have to remove them yourself!
-On MacOS use:

-    $ sudo route delete 130.225.242.200/29 && sudo route delete 172.22.86.8/30
+Delete them with route delete or reboot your system, if you want to make sure they are gone.

 ### If you need to quickly reprovisioin for testing

     $ vagrant provision

 It will rerun all the provision-vm.sh.
 Please make sure that all install scripts are idempotent.
+The safeste is to run: $ `vagrant destroy -f` && `vagrant up`.

 # Debugging for developers
 If you are responsible for maintaining the DDPS-demo VM, the following are nice to know.

 ### Colors during the Vagrant provisioning
 Watch the output when running `$ vagrant up`.
 Look for the colors in your terminal.
+If you use default colors:

   * NORMAL: Output from the Vagrant box image (made by Ubuntu).
   * GREEN:  Output from provisioning the VM (all the install and configure scritps).
-  * RED:    Error of some kind (please fix)!
+  * RED:    Errors of some kind (please fix them)!

 ### Errors during boot
 Check the ubuntu-console.log for errors during boot.
 It will be located in this directory.
+Verify this file after running $ `vagrant reload` when you think you are all done.
+To make sure all services are started correctly after a reboot.

 ### Got root?
 When using Vagrant you login as the user vagrant.
 If you need root access the vagrant user has `sudo` access.